 Miles & Daughters Funeral Directors was founded in 1999 and is now synonymous with all that is best in funeral direction.
-The services and facilities provided at our prestigious premises in Winnersh, Reading, Twyford, Binfield, Crowthorne and Maidenhead have been carefully and thoughtfully developed to provide a combination of immediate attention, personal care, efficiency and professionalism.
+The services and facilities provided at our prestigious premises in Winnersh, Reading, Twyford, Binfield, Crowthorne, Maidenhead and Tadley have been carefully and thoughtfully developed to provide a combination of immediate attention, personal care, efficiency and professionalism.

 Our family endeavours to be as helpful as possible.
 We are very proud of the people who work at Miles & Daughters Funeral Directors and extremely lucky to have a team of dedicated and thoughtful people who genuinely care about the service that they supply.

-We have conveniently located funeral homes in Winnersh, Reading, Twyford, Binfield, Crowthorne and Maidenhead and are proud to serve the people in those communities of many different cultures and faiths, as well as those with no religious beliefs.
+We have conveniently located funeral homes in Winnersh, Reading, Twyford, Binfield, Crowthorne, Maidenhead and Tadley and are proud to serve the people in those communities of many different cultures and faiths, as well as those with no religious beliefs.